 - These instructions are intended specifically for solving the error: “sec_error_ocsp_try_server_later”.

 - This error can be displayed anytime a user visits a secure website using the https:// protocol in Firefox or Internet Explorer.
-It does not indicate a problem with the site itself, but occurs due to a change in the method these specific browsers use to check for revoked SSL certificates.
+It does not indicate a problem with the site itself, but occurs due to a change in the method these specific browsers used to check for revoked SSL certificates.

 - We’ll be logging into WebHost Manager as root to resolve the error.

 Certificate revocation checks can help prevent you from accidentally visiting a site that’s using a compromised security certificate.
 Historically, the web browser typically would check a Certificate Revocation List directly.
 But the newer process, known as OCSP stapling, relies on the web server to make the check and pass along the Certificate Authority’s cached response to the browser.
-Because this is a newer process and not yet an Internet standard, some servers may require a minor configuration change in order to comply with the browser’s request.
+Because this is a newer process and not yet an Internet standard, some servers may require a minor configuration change to comply with the browser’s request.
 If you see this error when connecting to a site on your cPanel server, you can easily enable OCSP stapling on your server directly from WHM.

 Step #1: Open the Apache Include Editor in WHM